SAP/cloud-sdk-currency-conversion/README.md

 ## Requirements

-Currency Conversion requires the following to run:
+The currency conversion library requires the following to run:

 - TypeScript 4.0.2+
 - Node.js